Home

 Marie Nowasky was born on December 10, 1904.
 Thanks to cousins Barbara Crowell and Josie Cook, I know a lot more about Marie than I did before.
 Barbara and Josie are Marie's granddaughters.

-Marie was only 13 years old when her father died March 26, 1918 from bronchial pneumonia and the year-long chronic effects of arterio sclerosis (hardening of the arteries).
+Marie was only 13 years old when her father died March 26, 1918 from bronchial pneumonia and the year-long chronic effects of arteriosclerosis (hardening of the arteries).
 He was only 44 years old.
 He was buried at Evergreens Cemetery with his father.
 This left his wife Barbara a relatively young (41) widow with three children, Charles (20), Frederick (17) and Marie (13).

-In 1924, Marie and her mother Barbara were living in a small apartment at 1043 Crawford Street in the Sheepshead Bay section of Brooklyn, just east of Gravesend.
+In 1924, Marie and her mother Barbara were living in a small apartment at 1043 Crawford Avenue in the Sheepshead Bay section of Brooklyn, just east of Gravesend.
 During this time, Marie met Elisha Snow Crowell.
 Elisha was born in Brooklyn on July 27, 1907.
 He courted Marie for several weeks, telling her and Barbara that his father was connected with a bank in Manhattan.
 Marie and her mother importuned him to present Marie to his relatives, or to have them call at Marie's house, but he declined, giving the explanation, it is alleged, that his father was a member of the Ku-Klux Klan and opposed to Catholics.
 Marie and Barbara were Catholic.

 On May 14, 1924, Marie and Elisha were married.
 He had convinced them that he was 21 years old and was employed as an "operator".
 He also somehow convinced Barbara to pay for the marriage license and wedding ring.
 In fact, he was only 16 years old, unemployed, and attended the prestigious Boys High School in the Bedford-Stuyvesant neighborhood of Brooklyn.
 Less than a week after the wedding, Elisha's parents found him and forcibly took him back to their home.
 By then, however, Marie was already pregnant.
 Elisha's father had him committed to a sanitarium, suffering from alcoholism and mental derangement.